alex-c/sartre/README.md

 ## Development Status

 Sartre is in early development!
-The MVP will contain the following features:
+The minimum viable product (MVP) will contain the following features:

 - multi-blog platform: use Sartre to run a single or several blogs
 - multi-user: several users can be contributors to a single blog